BaranziniLab/SPOKEsig-Workshop/README.md

 ## Step 5: Create patient SPOKEsigs

+From this step onwards, you need to connect your UCSF VPN.

 In this step, we will create SPOKE signatures (a.k.a.
 SPOKEsigs) of patients using their clinical EHR data.
 For this, we make use of **PatientExplorer** to import clinical data of patients.